-The value of inventories at the end of the year was \$85.24 million, compared to an inventory value of \$110.70 million at the end of the previous year.
+The value of inventories at the end of the year was \$90.95 million, compared to an inventory value of \$85.24 million at the end of the previous year.

-Total CDC butter stocks at the end of the year were 8,705 tonnes, which represents a decrease of 4,034 tonnes compared to last year.
-Butter stocks declined as a result of lower purchases in the spring compared to previous year.
+Total CDC butter stocks at the end of the year were 8,906 tonnes, which represents an increase of 201 tonnes compared to last year.